microlib/argus/README.md

 # Argus

 The watchman service.
-It acts as a deploy, undeploy, start, stop and build of go webservices.
+It is a web service that can deploy, undeploy, start, stop and build other golang webservices.
 It uses the isalive endpoint in each web service to ensure the webservice is available (if not it will restart it)
-The argus service is installed using the systemd service ensuring it is always available.
+The argus service is installed using systemd ensuring it is always available.
 A simple script is used to allow for the systemd control

 ```bash
 systemctl start argus.service